Human trafficking in Djibouti: Prosecution (2009)

+More recently, in 2016, the government passed Law No. 133, "On the Fight Against Trafficking in people and Illicit Smuggling of Migrants, criminalized sex trafficking and labor trafficking".
+This piece of legislation prescribed penalties of five to ten years of prison with aggravating circumstances such as forcing a victim or a child into prostitution increasing the penalty from ten to twenty years.
+These measures did not have much effect, in fact no individual has been for trafficking since 2017.
+Most potential human trafficking crimes moved forward as migrant smuggling charges, resulting in more lenient sentences; this approach likely weakened deterrence and did not adequately address the nature of trafficking crimes.
+One notable example of this is the printed copy of the penal code used by some judges that was out of date and did not include the 2016 anti-trafficking law; therefore, in practice, most judges did not use the 2016 anti-trafficking law to convict alleged traffickers and instead relied on older provisions from the 1995 penal code, such as kidnapping or abuse of power.
+Observers reported police did not always pursue reports with potential trafficking indicators.
+Severe resource and capacity limitations continued to impede officials’ ability to comprehensively investigate trafficking crimes.

-Protection
+Protection (2009)

 With few resources itself and a very small pool of tiny, underfunded NGOs, the government had little means with which to address the needs of trafficking victims during the year.
 The Council of Ministers took no action in 2009 to ensure comprehensive care for victims, as mandated under Article 18 of Law 210.
 After detaining children on suspicion of engaging in prostitution, police indicated that they attempted to locate and meet with parents or other family members to discuss appropriate child protection; children were then released to the care of family members without being charged.
 When family members could not be found, foreign children may have been deported to their country of origin; the government did not report data on such deportations.
 Police worked with the Ministry of Health's clinic and hospitals, and with NGOs, to provide some medical care to victims of child prostitution.
 No charges were filed against children detained on suspicion of engaging in prostitution in 2009.
-The government continued providing protection and accommodation to asylum-seeking defectors from the Eritrean military, some of whom may be trafficking victims.
-The government has not yet developed a system for proactively identifying victims of trafficking among vulnerable populations or a referral process to transfer such trafficking victims for care.
 Authorities did not encourage victims to participate in the investigations or prosecutions of their traffickers.
 Djibouti hosted a meeting of the Somalia Mixed Migration Task Force in July 2009, during which representatives from the Government of Yemen, the Somaliland and Puntland administrations, and international organizations discussed efforts to improve protection for migrants crossing from Somalia and Djibouti to Yemen.